FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/maxcnx.md

 ****\[MAXCNX     = { <u>384</u>
 | n} \]      {0...MAXTRANS value up to 2000}****

-The maximum number of simultaneous connections that Transfer CFT{{< TransferCFT/componentshortname  >}} accepts to establish on a given network resource.
+The maximum number of simultaneous connections that {{< TransferCFT/axwayvariablesComponentShortName  >}} accepts to establish on a given network resource.

 - Enter